 (i) “Affiliate” will have the meaning specified in Section 14 of this Agreement.

 (j) Netting of Payments.
-Subparagraph (ii) of Section 2(c) will apply to all Transactions entered into under this Agreement.
+Subparagraph (ii) of Section 2(c) will apply to all Transactions entered into under this Agreement; provided that Subparagraph (ii) of Section 2(c) will not apply to any Commodity Transactions entered into under this Agreement.

 Part 5.
 Other Provisions.